loonaticx/panda3d-egg-bible/docs/home/reference/tools/egg_palettize.rst

-Finally, it is possible to relate the different groups to each other hierachically.
+Finally, it is possible to relate the different groups to each other hierarchically.
 Doing this allows egg-palettize to assign textures to the minimal common subset between egg files that share the textures.
 For instance, if group beta and group gamma both depend on group alpha, a texture that is assigned to both groups beta and gamma can